ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-migration.md

 # Compute
 Many of the compute migration services do run on-prem: DMS, Server Migration Service, Application Discovery Service, VM Import/export.
 Sort of obvious but you can download Amazon Linux 2 as an ISO to use on-prem.

-- [Application Migration Service (MGN)](https://docs.aws.amazon.com/mgn/latest/ug/what-is-application-migration-service.html) - does lift and shift migrations for VMware vSphere, Microsoft Hyper-V, and EC2 services to run natively on AWS.
+- [Application Migration Service (MGN)](https://docs.aws.amazon.com/mgn/latest/ug/what-is-application-migration-service.html) - does *lift and shift* migrations for VMware vSphere, Microsoft Hyper-V, and EC2 services to run natively on AWS.
 MGN used to be CloudEndure and replaces Server Migration Service; an on-prem application called _AWS Replication Agent_ collects data and configures a test VM in a staging environment enabling testing.
 If it works, launch it!

-- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM based server images to EC2 instances - a manual tool which results in downtime; looks like this isn't being actively developed but is likely still on the test.
+- [VM Import/export](https://docs.aws.amazon.com/vm-import/latest/userguide/how-vm-import-export-works.html) - moves VM-based server images to EC2 instances via a bucket - a manual tool which results in downtime

-[Server Migration Service](https://docs.aws.amazon.com/server-migration-service/latest/userguide/server-migration.html) - runs in a VM on-prem, does replication of live volumes from VMware, Hyper-V, and AzureVm; can handle multi-server migrations; prefer MGN, as this is the old version of
+[Server Migration Service](https://docs.aws.amazon.com/server-migration-service/latest/userguide/server-migration.html) - runs in a VM on-prem, does replication of live volumes from VMware, Hyper-V, and AzureVm; can handle multi-server migrations; prefer MGN, as this is the old version of Cloud Endure Migration.
+This tool is for actually moving VM NOT planning a move.

 ## Triage
 Figure out what should be migrated?
 ADS